Subham-Maity/javascript-interview-crack/README.md

 #### 🔗 reduce

-↠  reduce() method - It is used to apply a function to each element in an array and reduce the array to a single value
+↠  reduce() method - It is used to apply a function to each element in an array and reduce the array to a single value and returns a single value

 ```js
 let arr = [45, 46, 89, 82, 79]